 Type I: All-metal construction, generally steel.

-Type II: Mostly metal with some fiber overwrap in the hoop direction, mostly steel or aluminum with a glass fiber composite; the metal vessel and composite materials share approximately equal structural loading.
+Type II: Mostly metal with some fiber overwrap in the hoop direction, mostly steel or aluminum with a glass fiber composite; the metal vessel and composite materials share about equal structural loading.

-Type IV: An all-composite polymer liner — typically high-density polyethylene (HDPE) — with carbon fiber or hybrid carbon/glass fiber composite; the composite materials carry all the structural loads.
+Type IV: An all-composite construction, polymer (typically high-density polyethylene or HDPE) liner with carbon fiber or hybrid carbon/glass fiber composite; the composite materials carry all the structural loads.

 Each vessel type has its benefits and liabilities.
 Type I vessels are the least expensive, with estimated production costs of roughly $5 per liter of volume.
 The metalworking skills and equipment needed to produce them are widely available internationally.
 To their detriment, Type I vessels also are the heaviest, weighing approximately 3.0 lb/liter (1.4 kg/liter).
 By comparison, Type II vessels cost about 50 percent more to manufacture but can reduce the weight of the storage containers by 30 to 40 percent.
 Type III and Type IV vessels take the weight savings even further, weighing between 0.75 and 1.0 lb/liter (0.3 and 0.45 kg/liter).
 The cost of Type III and Type IV vessels, however, is roughly two times greater than Type II vessels and 3.5 times greater than the all-metal Type I tanks.